 Compare your various expenses (morning lattes included) to your monthly income.
-If you discover you have excess income, consider meeting with a financial professional to determine the best way to put that money to work.
+If you find you have excess income, consider meeting with a financial professional to determine the best way to put that money to work.

-Review retirement savings
+Review your retirement savings

 Review your IRA, 401(k) and other retirement plan contributions.
 Are you saving enough?
 Can you save more?